All sources have been thoroughly verified for credibility. Furthermore, an industry specialist has reviewed and approved the final article.

 Everything you need to know is included in our Australia Property Pack

-In Australia, inflation is projected to remain moderate
+In Australia, inflation is expected to be minimal

 Neutral